How to Install R Programming Language on Ubuntu

 Refresh Package Indexes and Update Installed Software

-Before installing R on Ubuntu, first update your system to ensure all existing packages are current.
-Open your terminal (press Ctrl+Alt+T) and execute:
+Before installing R on Ubuntu, update your system to ensure all existing packages are current.
+Open a terminal and run:

 sudo apt update && sudo apt upgrade